Opentype and TrueType are the most widely handy typefaces in the digital world. Most fonts are built from a combination of these two technologies.

 Feature Of Opentype

-- OpenType includes over 2000 special effects, such as drop shadows
+- OpenType includes over 2000 special effects

 - Transparency effects

-- Transparent backgrounds behind any typeface in your document
+- Transparent backgrounds for any typeface

 Use Of Opentype